juancoquet/ray-tracing/README.md

 # ray-tracing
-Following the book Ray Tracing in One Weekend
+Following the book Ray Tracing in One Weekend, in Rust.